-This group consists of adults up to age 26 who aged out of foster care in Arkansas.
+This group consists of adults up to twenty-six (26) years of age who aged out of foster care in Arkansas.
 There is no income or resource test.
-Other than the general Medicaid eligibility requirements that all Medicaid eligibles must meet (MS D-100), the requirements for eligibility in this group are that the adult was in foster care in Arkansas, was enrolled in Medicaid when aging out of foster care at age 18-21 depending on the individual circumstances and is currently under age 26.
+Other than the general Health Care eligibility requirements that all Health Care eligibles must meet (MS D-100), the requirements for eligibility in this group are that the adult was in foster care in Arkansas, was enrolled in Health Care when aging out of foster care at eighteen (18) to twenty-one (21) years of age depending on the individual circumstances and is currently under twenty-six (26) years of age.

-Individuals in this group receive the full range of Medicaid benefits.
+Individuals in this group receive the full range of Health Care benefits.